Testing Center

 Tests & Fees

-The Assessment & Testing Center provides Directed Self-Placement (DSP) for English and ALEKS for math placement.
+The Assessment & Testing Center provides Informed Self-Placement (ISP) for English and ALEKS for math placement.
 The Center also offers GED and proctored exams for academic and business certification.
 Fees and payment process for each type of test is on the test page.

 English:

-• Directed Self-Placement (DSP): Directed Self-Placement, or DSP, is not a test, but a series of questions and tasks in which you reflect on your own skills and confidence related to reading and writing.
+- Informed Self Placement (ISP): Informed Self-Placement, or ISP, is not a test, but a series of questions and tasks in which you reflect on your own skills and confidence related to reading and writing.
 Based on your responses, a recommendation is provided about the English course that would be right for you.
 This self-assessment can be done in any location, and is offered free of charge.

 Math:

-• ALEKS: ALEKS is a computer-based assessment tool that also provides an opportunity to practice and brush up on skills to help you find the right math class for you.
-One practice test and up to four proctored placement tests are provided for a one-time fee of $20.
+- ALEKS: ALEKS is a computer-based assessment tool that also provides an opportunity to practice and brush up on skills to help you find the right math class for you.
+One practice test and up to four proctored placement tests are provided for a one-time fee of $20 plus tax.
+The ALEKS assessment test can be taken either in-person at the Testing Center or remotely through the use of Google Chrome and HonorLock.
+For more information, see the ALEKS Section.

 Childcare

-Children are not permitted in the testing rooms and testing staff does not provide childcare.
-Please make childcare arrangements elsewhere while you are testing.
+Children are not permitted in the testing rooms and testing staff do not provide childcare.

 Testing Accommodations

-If you would like to request disability accommodations for testing, please contact Student Accessibility Services.
+If you are a Shoreline student and you would like to request disability accommodations for testing, please contact Student Accessibility Services Student Accessibility Services.

 Related Information and Links